datastaxdevs/workshop-graphql-netflix/README.md

 <details><summary>Show me this section</summary>

-Let's take a look at how we fetch from these serverless functions from the front-end.
+Take a look at how you fetch from these serverless functions from the front-end.
 Start in `src/App.js`

-We have a fetch method defined that will retrieve a page of genres by calling the `getGenres` serverless function.
+There is a fetch method defined, that will retrieve a page of genres by calling the `getGenres` serverless function.

 ```javascript
 const fetchData = async () => {